 Hi guys!
-This report will be a a summery of two weeks events.
-Bitcoin rallied and I got messages about it, but as usual that’s not really so interesting to write about.
+This report will be a summery of two weeks events.
+Bitcoin rallied and I got messages about it, but as usual, that’s not really so interesting to write about.
 Additionally, there was no magic behind the sudden pump.
 Just another reminder of how volatile the market is, mostly due to the tiny market cap (compared to traditional markets) and possible price manipulation.
-Or just healthy movement due to a year long bear market!
+Or just healthy movement due to a year-long bear market!

 There is also something very interesting going on right now, but I’ll wait until the dust settles before we dwell deeper.
 I’m talking about the Satoshi Nakamoto claims, lawsuits and Craig Wright’s behavior finally resulting in real-life consequences.
 A bitcoin fork, claiming to be the “true” bitcoin, is finally getting delisted from most exchanges.
 This might actually have a bigger effect on how the community and exchanges work together, and how a bigger cleanup of the bogus projects might follow suit.

 Enough rambling.
 What’s hot right now… Blockchain, solar, EVs, renewables, green energy, sustainability, and microgrids.
 Spice it up with governments, regulation, politics, speculation and the soup starts to get really interesting.
 It can also be less mind-bending or groundbreaking, like the fridge in the article below.
 Blockchain baby steps!